open-kbs/openkbs/README.md

    import { MoreVert as MenuIcon, AccountCircle as AccountIcon } from '@mui/icons-material';
    ```

-2. Add a header component:
+2. Add this block at the end of the `Header` component inside `contentRender.js`:

    ```js
     return (